MatthewChow03/memory-chat/README.md

 ### Testing Checklist
 - [ ] Extension loads without errors
+- [ ] OpenAI API key can be set and saved
-- [ ] Messages can be added to log
+- [ ] Messages can be processed for insights
+- [ ] Insights are displayed correctly
-- [ ] Search functionality works
+- [ ] Search functionality works with insights
 - [ ] Folder operations work
-- [ ] Import functionality works
+- [ ] Import functionality works with insight extraction
 - [ ] UI is responsive and accessible

 ### Reporting Issues